ChinaKnowledge.de -

 May 3, 2013 © Ulrich Theobald

-Saoti 騷體 is an elegiac style of poetry whose origins go back to the long poem Lisao 離騷 by the Warring States period 戰國 (5th cent.-221 BCE) writer and politician Qu Yuan 屈原.
-He lived in the state of Chu 楚 and compiled a group of poems that were later part of the collection Chuci 楚辭, often translated as "Poetry of the South" or "Songs of the South".
+Saoti 騷體 is an elegiac style of poetry whose origins go back to the long poem Lisao 離騷 by the writer and politician Qu Yuan 屈原 (342-278 BCE) from the Warring States period 戰國 (5th cent.-221 BCE).
+He lived in the state of Chu 楚 and compiled a group of poems that became later part of the collection Chuci 楚辭, often translated as "Poetry of the South" or "Songs of the South".

-The genre of saoti is therefore also called Chuci ti 楚辭體.
-The elegiac style of the Chuci has been imitated in the rhapsodies (fu 賦) of Han period 漢 (206 BCE-220 CE) writers like Sima Xiangru 司馬相如 (Changmen fu 長門賦 and Daren fu 大人賦), Ban Gu 班固 (Youtong fu 幽通賦) and Zhang Heng 張衡 (Sixuan fu 思玄賦).
+The genre of saoti is, therefore, also called Chuci ti 楚辭體.
+The elegiac style of the Chuci has been imitated in the rhapsodies (fu 賦) of Han-period 漢 (206 BCE-220 CE) writers like Sima Xiangru 司馬相如 (179-117; Changmen fu 長門賦 and Daren fu 大人賦), Ban Gu 班固 (32-92; Youtong fu 幽通賦) and Zhang Heng 張衡 (78-139; Sixuan fu 思玄賦).
 Because of their stylistic and semantic vicinity to the Chuci they are also called elegiac rhapsodies (saoti fu 騷體賦).

-The saoti style is characterized by a strong emotional note, in which the author regrets the adverse political circumstances of his home, or the unfavoural conditions of his own life.
-In this situation the speaker can experience a kind of vision that might relieve him of his distress.
-The verses are often written in parallel pairs, with six or seven syllables per line, often in the middle divided by the verse divider xi 兮 that is thought to express a kind of sighing.
+The saoti style is characterised by a strong emotional note, in which the author regrets the adverse political circumstances of his home, or the unfavourable conditions of his own life.
+In this situation, the speaker may experience a kind of vision that could alleviate his distress.
+The verses are often written in parallel pairs, with six or seven syllables per line, often in the middle, divided by the verse divider xi 兮 that is thought to express a kind of sighing.

 The saoti style was less popular from the mid-Han period on, when it was replaced by the so-called "music from among the people" that was collected by the Music Bureau (yuefu 樂府).